What is the Picture Exchange Communication System?

 What is the idea behind the Picture Exchange Communication System?

 The Picture Exchange Communication System (PECS) is based on the idea that learning happens because of the consequences of a particular behaviour and the events that lead up to it.
-If a behaviour leads to something people want, the behaviour will keep happening.
+If a behaviour leads to something that people want, the behaviour will keep happening.
 If the behaviour doesn’t result in what people want, it’s unlikely to happen again.

 In PECS, when children use the picture cards, they’re rewarded with the objects or action they’ve asked for.
 Supporters of PECS say that this reinforces children’s behaviour.
-In turn, it increases the likelihood that children will keep using the cards for communicating needs and desires.
+In turn, it increases the likelihood that children will keep using the cards for communicating needs and wants.

 What does the Picture Exchange Communication System involve?